ComwrapUkReply/szymon-test/README.md

 - dynamically add height to SVG icons
 - add scripts on the fly to a page (inject mechanism)
 - remove unnecessary title elements from images
-- Change Styling if coming-soon is present in the page, by adding class hide to the body
+- Change Styling if coming-soon is present on the page by adding class hide to the body
 - Adds button role to every link with a class button
 - Adds 'target blank' to every external link on the page
 - Adds 'current class' to any link to the current page